Choose an amount to give

 On this day there is a sermon delivered from Masjid al-Nimra on Mount Arafat.
 If you are performing Hajj, remember to listen to the khutbah if possible.
 Your group may also facilitate a translation of this sermon in English.

 For those who are unable to perform Hajj, it is highly recommended to fast on the Day of ‘Arafah.
-There is great reward in doing so, as Prophet Muhammad (peace be upon him) also said:
+There is great reward in doing so, as Prophet Muhammad (PBUH) also said:

 It expiates for the past and coming years.